jamesmh/JavaScript-Sql/README.md

 ## Select

 The select is the equivalent of the JavaScript map() method.
 In fact, it uses map internally.

-There are two ways to use this method.
+The ways to use it are:

-### 1. The Semantic Way
-### Select On A Specific Property:
+#### Select On A Specific Property:
 Use "dot notation" and tell the select exactly which property you want.
 ```
   var firstNames = $ql(peopleArray).select('name.first');